jucr-io/.github/profile/README.md

 - **GraphQL**: We use GraphQL to build efficient and flexible APIs.
 It allows clients to request exactly the data they need, reducing over-fetching and under-fetching of data, which optimizes network usage and improves performance.

-- **Terraform**: With Terraform's infrastructure as code capabilities, we can provision and manage our infrastructure resources across various cloud providers consistently and automatically.
+- **Terraform**: With Terraform as our choice for infrastructure as code, we provision and manage our infrastructure resources across various cloud providers consistently and automatically.
 It enhances our ability to deploy scalable and reliable infrastructure rapidly.

-- **DynamoDB**: Amazon DynamoDB offers a fast and flexible NoSQL database service for applications that need consistent, single-digit millisecond latency at any scale.
+- **DynamoDB**: AWS DynamoDB offers a fast and flexible NoSQL database service for applications that need consistent, single-digit millisecond latency at any scale.
 It's ideal for handling high-throughput workloads and ensuring low-latency responses.

 - **MongoDB**: As a NoSQL database, MongoDB provides flexibility in handling unstructured data.
 It supports our need for scalable, high-performance data storage, especially for applications that require rapid development cycles.